Renovation

 Paint it the right white

-Giving an apartment a fresh coat of paint is of course at the top of most sellers to-do lists—and going with white is a no-brainer to create a clean, spacious look, but it’s not easy to choose the right white, not with so many brands and finishes out there.
-Plus, you need to factor in the windows, the light, and more.
+Giving an apartment a fresh coat of paint is of course at the top of most sellers to-do lists—and going with white is a no-brainer to create a clean, spacious look, but with so many brands and finishes out there, it’s not easy to choose the right white.

-To make your choice easier, Brick Underground got tips on the best brands and paint shades to go with.
+To make your choice easier, Brick Underground got tips on the best brands and paint shades.
 Brush up with “What's the best shade of white to paint your NYC apartment if you're trying to sell?”

 image